 A significant part of the company’s mission beyond treatment services is self-funded ongoing research by staff, free dissemination of information to the public, education of our clients, training through student internship opportunities and pro bono services, donated services where warranted, as well as financial support in the arts.
 Service revenue profits are fully sufficient for the purchase of new equipment and for all general operating expenses.
 These are all possible simply through earned revenue from conservation services.
 No grants are necessary.
 McKay Lodge Conservation Laboratory participates as a good corporate citizen in the arts though annual charitable giving to various not-for-profit arts and historical organizations.

-Robert and Gina also founded Oberlin Conservation Associates, LLC to employ conservators for lease to McKay Lodge, Inc. and temporarily to other organizations.
+Robert and Gina also founded Oberlin Conservation Associates, LLC solely to employ conservators for lease to McKay Lodge, Inc. as its clerical and professional staff.
 Both companies are owned by the The Robert G. Lodge Trust while the Ohio Conservation Center facilities and land are owned by the Gina McKay Lodge Trust.
 These trusts have succession plans and financing to assure the survival and continuance of company art conservation activities and charitable giving in the arts beyond the lifetimes of the McKay Lodge Conservation Laboratory founders.
-No persons outside of the family are employed in the McKay Lodge corporation.
-The business of this Oberlin area corporation is conservation services through contracting with independent firms and leasing of conservators, such as from Oberlin Conservation Associates, LLC.

 Where Are We?